nezlobnaya/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    It stands for hyper text markup language.
+Basically, it provides meaningfulness to web pages by describing the structure of a web page semantically, thus allowing SEO

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    `display: block`;
+	    The selected element takes the entire horizontal width of its container, 100% width by default, however width and height properties can be set,  each element gets displayed in a new line, also can contain other block or inline elements.
+Some examples are : <p> , <div> , <section>

+    `display: inline`;
+        The selected elements get displayed side by side in the same line, don’t accept width or height properties, also can be a parent of other inline elements.
+They will accept margin and padding pushing other elements horizontally not vertically.
+Some examples: <span>, <em>

 3. What are the 4 areas of the box model?

+        1. Content: what is actually displayed inside an element: can be text, images, videos, audio, etc.
+        2. Padding: space surrounding the content, separating it from the border
+        3. Border: it’s a line surrounding the content and the padding, and separating them from the margin
+        4. Margin: it’s a blank space around elements, used to separate boxes from each other.It is always transparent

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+        `align-items` will always deal with the cross axis

 5. Explain why git is valuable to a team of developers.

+        It’s a distributed version control that allows a team of developers to collaborate and write codes, edit and make commits, roll back mistakes.
+Any developer can access and edit files of other developers working in the project.
+That's awesome!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.